KenjiBrown/hardenedtmpfiles/README.md

 the directory recursively and then creating a new one with mkdir.
 If the destination is created before mkdir, the command will fail.

-Under the principle of "better fail than corrupt", his script will exit on any error.
+Under the principle of "better fail than corrupt", this script will exit on any error.

 For more information on the files this utility can process, see the